themesberg/flowbite-svelte/src/routes/docs/components/forms.md

   import { props as items8 } from '../../props/Checkbox.json'
   import { props as items9 } from '../../props/Radio.json'
   import { props as items10 } from '../../props/Toggle.json'
+  import { props as items11 } from '../../props/MultiSelect.json'

 </script>